apache/cassandra-java-driver/changelog/README.md

 ### 4.8.0 (in progress)

+- [improvement] JAVA-2813: Don't fail when secure bundle is specified together with other options
 - [bug] JAVA-2800: Exclude SLF4J from mapper-processor dependencies
 - [new feature] JAVA-2819: Add DriverConfigLoader.fromString
 - [improvement] JAVA-2431: Set all occurrences when bound variables are used multiple times